TypiCMS/Base/readme.md

 ### Sitemap

 Route sitemap.xml generates a sitemap file in XML format.
 To add modules to the site map configure app/config/sitemap.php.

 ### Settings

 Change website title, and other options trough the settings panel.
-Settings are saved in the database.
+Settings are saved in the database

 ### History

 *created*, *updated*, *deleted*, *online* and *offline* actions are logged in database.
 25 latest records are displayed in the back office’s dashboard.

 ## Facades

 Each modules has a facade that give you access to the repository, you can call for example ```News::latest(3)``` to get the three latest news.
 Check available methods in each module’s repository.

 ## Artisan commands